What is Discovery of Evidence?

-Uniform Interrogatories: Is a series of questions that are listed in the Arizona Rules of Civil Procedure.
+Uniform interrogatories are a series of questions that are listed in the Arizona Rules of Civil Procedure.
 Depending on the type of case there is a set of different questions for the opposing party.

-Request for Documents: We are given the opportunity to request up to 10 different sets of documents from the opposing party.
+We are given the opportunity to request up to 10 different sets of documents from the opposing party.
 In Arizona, in the Rule 34 of the Rules of Civil Procedure, the responding party has 30 days to respond to the request for production of documents.

 Lastly, similar to 26.1 initial discovery statements.
 These discovery requests are not submitted to the Court.
-In fact, the Judge will never see this information unless a specific piece of information is formally introduced as evidence at trial.
-So don’t worry about impressing the judge, we are simply trying to gain useful information.
+In fact, the Judge will never see this information unless specifically and formally introduced as evidence at trial.
+So don’t worry about impressing the judge, we are simply exchanging all relevant information with the opposing party.

-If you need help from an Arizona real estate attorney then contact the Dunaway Law Group at firstname.lastname@example.org or 480-389-6529
+If you need help from an experienced Arizona attorney, then contact the Dunaway Law Group at 480-702-1608 or message us HERE.